dataform-co/dataform/content/docs/dataform-web/how-to-guides/environments.md

 This process has the nice property of requiring that any change to `production` is recorded in an audit trail (i.e. your project's Git commits).

 The easiest way to differentiate staging and production data is by using different databases.
 This is done in the examples by overriding the project config.
-This is however **not valid in Redshift**; see [Recommended Redshift config overriding](#recommended-redshift-config-overriding).
+This is however **not valid in Redshift or Snowflake**; see [Config schema overriding](#config-schema-overriding).

 ### Configuration via commit SHA